arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_server_tls.md

   - `clientCA`: Information about the CA for client certificate verification.

-If server name identification (SNI) is used and multiple key files are configured for different server names, then there is an additional attribute `SNI`, which contains for each configured server name the corresponding information about the key file for that server name.
+If server name indication (SNI) is used and multiple key files are configured for different server names, then there is an additional attribute `SNI`, which contains for each configured server name the corresponding information about the key file for that server name.